ThemagicEE/magic-pwnagotchi-guide/README.md

 # Welcome to a beginner guide to the pwnagotchi
-I created this guide to help new commers with this great project.
-I've found that there is no really up to date guide and that you have to dick through discord servers and old guides to get your Pi to work that why I made this guide based on what work for me.
+created this guide to help newcomers with this great project.
+I found that there are no truly up-to-date guides, and you have to dig through Discord servers and old guides to get your pwnagotchi to work.
+That's why I made this guide based on what worked for me.

+# Where is the guide
+The guide can be found in this file: [Pwnagotchi guide.md](https://github.com/ThemagicEE/magic-pwnagotchi-guide/blob/main/Pwnagotchi%20guide.md)
 # Important!
 This guide is not finished and is still worked on.
 So far you can setup your pwnagotchi in a basic way.